mvelosos/eveenz-api/README.md

 [eveenz.com](https://eveenz.com)

 The Eveenz API provides all business rules and communication with the Eveenz Mobile APP.
-Follow the instructions to up the server
+Follow the instructions to run the server

 ## Install